What’s margin investing?

 Your available buying power will fluctuate based on the value and volatility of your investments, according to Robinhood’s margin maintenance requirements.

-• Total Margin: The total margin is the maximum margin that your brokerage account is allowed to have based on your portfolio value (excluding any cryptocurrency positions) and the nature of your holdings.
-Learn more about margin maintenance.
+• Total margin: The total margin is the maximum margin that your investing account is allowed to have based on your portfolio value (excluding any crypto positions) and the nature of your holdings.
+What’s margin maintenance has more details.

 Keep in mind